Last updated: 2026-04-20

 The 2023 Lexus GX earns an Excellent 81/100 reliability score.
 2023 is the last model year of the Second generation (J150).

-Its complaint rate (1.6 per 10k sold) sits below the SUV segment average, and most owners report a trouble-free ownership experience.
+At 1.6 per 10,000 vehicles sold, its complaint rate sits below the SUV segment average, and most owners report a trouble-free ownership experience.

 Compared to the 2024 Lexus GX, which scored 4 points lower.
 See also the 2022 Lexus GX for an earlier comparison.